fresh-bitbird/file_modify/README.md

 # file time modifier

 `ftm` is a tool to modify creation time and last modified time of a file or directory.
+Especially for Windows.
 Time units that could be modified as below:

 | year | month |  day  |  hour  |  minute  |   second  |
 |:----:|:-----:|:-----:|:------:|:--------:|:---------:|